 Price, Category, and Condition

-The first couple of sentences of your property description will do more to sell your property than anything else besides your photos and title.
+Your property description will do more to sell your property than anything else besides your photos and title.
 What's unique about this property?
 What can the land be used for?
 Is the land near conveniences like shopping or attractions like a lake or state park?

 Responding to buyers

 When it comes to buying and selling land online, Zillow is the first website that comes to mind for many people, and with good reason.
-Zillow is the # 1 most visited real estate website , with tens of millions of visitors every month.
+Zillow is the # 1 most visited real estate website, with tens of millions of visitors every month.

 Why use Zillow to sell your land?

-- Very high traffic website
+- Very high-traffic website

 - Specific category for vacant land